More exif fields to LUA script

 This interface enables retrieving vendor specific exif fields to.

 To identify image exposure bracketted or focus stacked image sequences.
 The current interface allows to check the date and time when the photo was taken and the exposure time.
 This can be used to guess image sequences by the fact that those are usually taken quickly one after another.
 The extra information of other exif fields enables more sophisticated analysis.

 would be the way to retrieve the exposure mode.

-#1 Updated by Jérémy Rosen about 6 years ago
+#1 Updated by Jérémy Rosen over 6 years ago

 technically doable, and it's an idea I had in mind... but there are multiple subtle problems to deal with first...